Vaginoplasty is a procedure to construct or repair your vagina. It treats various medical issues, including vaginal injuries or congenital anomalies.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 You can have vaginoplasty for both functional and cosmetic reasons.
 Functional reasons are things like sexual intercourse or urinary incontinence.
 Cosmetic means how something looks or makes you feel.
-There are many reasons why a person may decide to pursue vaginoplasty.
+There are many reasons why you may decide to pursue vaginoplasty.
 Some of those reasons are:

 No. Vaginoplasty is a type of vaginal rejuvenation.
 Vaginal rejuvenation is any procedure to improve your vagina’s appearance or function.
 There are several different types of vaginal rejuvenation.
 Other common procedures are: